NeuralVox/tts-api/README.md

 Implementing live-streaming was by far the most difficult part, since yielding audio chunk-by-chunk can be difficult.

 ## QUESTIONS?
 Ask them [here](https://github.com/tortoise-tts-tools/tts-api/discussions)

+_This temporary repository description is Copyright &copy; 2023.
+All rights reserved.
+No distribution of this temporary description is permitted without prior written permission._